Mikhail-Vilms/Notes/Money&Taxes&Investing/Accounting Fundamentals.md

 ### Operating Cash Flow (Cash Flow from Operating Activities)
 ### Operating Cash Flow (Cash Flow from Operating Activities)
 ### Operating Cash Flow (Cash Flow from Operating Activities)

+## Metrics for valuing a company
+### EPS (Earnings Per Share)
+- Earnings per share (EPS) is a company's net profit divided by the number of common shares it has outstanding.
+-